MilenTecle/znapped/README.md

 1. Users can create, edit, delete and view posts.
 2. Posts support text, images and hashtags.
 3. User can like post with various reactions (heart, thumbs, happy, sad and angry)
+4. Users can view all posts with infinite scrolling.

   <details open>
   <summary>Landing Page</summary>

   ![Landing Page](docs/readme_images/features/landing_page.png)
 </details>

 ### Comments
 1. User can add, edit and delete comments on posts.